cj-509/Password-Generator/README.md

 "The secrets module is used for generating cryptographically strong random numbers suitable for managing data such as passwords, account authentication, security tokens, and related secrets" -- python documents

+## GUI

+Using tkinter to make it as a GUI